beejjorgensen/bgipc/src/bgipc_part_0700_messagequeues.md

 _shm_overview_ in the man pages.

 As usual, I want to spew some overview at you before getting into the nitty-gritty.
-A message queue works kind of like a <link dest="fifos">FIFO</link>, but supports some additional functionality.
+A message queue works kind of like a [FIFO](#fifos), but supports some additional functionality.
 Generally, see, messages are taken off the queue in the order they are put on.
 Specifically, however, there are ways to pull certain messages out of the queue before they reach the front.
 It's like cutting in line.
 (Incidentally, don't try to cut in line while visiting the Great America amusement park in Silicon Valley, as you can be arrested for it.
 They take cutting _very_ seriously down there.)

 In terms of usage, a process can create a new message queue, or it can connect to an existing one.
 In this, the latter, way two processes can